mrzepinski/es6-guide/let_+_const.md

 # let + const

 First topic about ECMAScript 2015 is **let + const**.
 If you are familiar with JavaScript, you have probably known the term: **scope**.
-If you are not that lucky, don’t worry about it.
-I’ll explain that in a few words below.
+If you are not that lucky, don't worry about it.
+I'll explain that in a few words below.

 Why I mentioned something about JavaScript **scope**?
 This is because **let** and **const** have a very strong connection with that word.
 Firstly, imagine and old way (and still valid) to declare a new variable in your JS code using ES5: